BlueCross BlueShield of Minnesota - Healthy Eating Minnesota

 Food Industry - Voluntary Sodium Reduction

-Some Minnesota-based food companys have voluntarily made a commitment to reduce the sodium in their foods such as General Mills, Schwan Food Company and Target.
+Some Minnesota-based food companies have voluntarily made a commitment to reduce the sodium in their foods such as General Mills, Schwan Food Company and Target.

-Great Trays can help schools provide nutritious meals by sharing information,
+Great Trays helped schools provide nutritious meals by sharing information,

 tools and resources that are based on the USDA's proposed rule for the National School Lunch Program nutrition standards that includes: